 Just 10km southwest of Hanoi, Van Phuc is known for its silk production.
 With a long and proud tradition of producing some of the finest textiles in the country, you’ll find material for tailor-made clothing as well as off-the-peg outfits, both of which are cheaper here than in central Hanoi.
 There are many workshops in the area – the sound of electric looms is deafening – and no one seems to mind if you wander around them.
 Travel tips: combine with a trip to Ba Vi National Park (see above).
 Time: one hour trip.

 Duong Lam Ancient Village:

 We hope this guide helps you in planning your trip to Hanoi and the surrounding areas.
-XO Tours currently does not offer any tours up north however, if your trip includes a visit to Ho Chi Minh City, we would love to have you on one of our 4 acclaimed tours.
+XO Tours currently does not offer any tours up north.
+However, if your trip includes a visit to Ho Chi Minh City, we would love to have you on one of our 4 acclaimed ho chi minh tours.
 To learn more about our tours, see current prices and schedules, please visit our website at xotours.vn.